-GRNN network has a comparable performance to that of the MLP.
-Moreover, in this scenario, the generalization capabilities of the GRNN are much better than for LOS one.
-The 'y' coordinate gives a 0.4 m error for 73% of the time.
+As for the testing set, the values in "Fig. 16" are of 0.6m for 60% precision.
+It is clear that in this scenario, GRNN network has a comparable performance to that of the MLP.
+Moreover, in this scenario, the generalization capabilities of the GRNN are much better than for LOS one and this can be seen by looking at the testing set error.
+The results for the 'y' coordinate, shown thereafter, further support this statement.